david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 16th October 2020

+Changed cycle detection in function call graph to use DFS.
+Transistive closure is not being used.
+I am implementing tests on the call graph to ensure is is correct.

+## 15th October 2020

+Transitive Closure cycle detection is still in progress.

 ## 8rd October 2020 ##
 Added inliner and pruner visitors.
 Not quote finished yet.
 Need to use a call graph to figure out what can be pruned and